Derric01/Beat-management-System-/README.md

 The solution decreases paperwork, improves transparency, gives real-time data for decision-making, and reduces response time in emergency situations.
 The solution is scalable to several districts and police stations and can further be scaled by using predictive policing, geo-fencing, and mobile app interfaces.

 Our solution guarantees an improved, data-driven, and more effective mechanism for policing with the objective of decreasing crime rates and ensuring enhanced public safety.

+The vercel link is not properly function : here is the actual deployed link- https://team-vikasana-git-main-gauravs-projects-05802549.vercel.app/dashboard ravi.sp@karnataka.gov.in
+SecurePass123
+Use the above creedentials to see the working!!